sudo-simon/FAT/README.md

 }
 ```

+### find

-- **find**: it uses a recursive function to search a file or a folder with the input \<name\> starting from the CWD, and returns all the found paths to these files and folders in a string pointer passed as a parameter.
+It uses a recursive function to search a file or a folder with the input \<name\> starting from the CWD, and returns all the found paths to these files and folders in a string pointer passed as a parameter.

 It takes O(n*log(n)) time as a binary search is performed on every subfolder visited, and all n subfolders get visited.
 It is a form of depth-first search on the directory tree.